 Before you start you’ll need to have the following to hand:

-- the amount invested at the beginning of the current investment term
+- the amount invested at the start of the current investment term

-This valuation is for guide purposes only based on data last updated on 13 November 2013 and may not be exact
+This valuation is for guide purposes only based on the Retail Prices Index (RPI) figure last updated on 18 February 2014 and may not be exact.

 If you want an accurate valuation you can log in or call us if you are registered for our online and phone service (you’ll need your NS&I number and password).
 Otherwise please write to us quoting any relevant reference numbers (for example your NS&I number, account number or holder’s number) and remember to sign your letter.